MatthewMckee4/course-notes/notes/year_4/computing_science/functional_programming/notes.typ

 == Evaluation Strategies

 Expressions are evaluated as a program runs.
-The order of expression evaluation depends on both the laguage semantics and the implementation pragmatics.
+The order of expression evaluation depends on both the language semantics and the implementation pragmatics.

-*Eager evaluation* also know as strict evaluation or call by value.
+*Eager evaluation* also known as strict evaluation or call by value.

 *Lazy evaluation* also known as non-strict evaluation or call by need.

 == Polymorphism

-In this case, polymorphism means we can operate over vaues from a variety of different types.
+In this case, polymorphism means we can operate over values from a variety of different types.

 === Parametric Polymorphism